CaenJones/ChromeSEC/README.md

 Admins can go to **Devices > Chrome > Settings > Device** in the admin console and select the option for **requiring verified mode boot for Verified Access**.

 # Setting Up Managed Extensions
 Chrome extensions offer a wide range of functions like drive integrations, testing tools, and web filtering.
-However, unauthorized extensions in the website and from 3rd party sources can also pose security risks, and privacy concerns, and can cause issues in device policy.
+However, unauthorized extensions in the webstore and from 3rd party sources can also pose security risks, and privacy concerns, and can cause issues in device policy.
 Because of this, administrators should create restrictions on extension access and usage to prevent these risks.

 ## Blocking Extension Installations
 Allowing extensions from the Chrome Web Store could pose a security threat and damage workplace integrity, as most offices do not have antivirus for Chrome devices.
 Because of this, it is generally best to lock extension access to a pre-approved list to limit risks.